Frostpoint is a VR multiplayer shooter and InXile’s last non-Microsoft project

 “[The biomechanicals are] essentially a wildcard faction that appear wherever players are, and more of them will show up if you’re doing something like capturing a point.
 So it creates a lot of tension and variety in the game modes as you’re dealing with the enemy players, but also this third and unpredictable force,” Fargo said.

 The description brought The Thing to mind, as both have monsters in a chilly setting (though that horror movie has a much more slithery angle).
 Frostpoint does have a bit of a media tie-in — the world and story are from Daniel Wilson, the author of New York Times best sellers such as Robopocalypse and How to Survive a Robot Uprising.
-(He also has a Ph.D. in robotics from Carnegie Melon.)
+(He also has a Ph.D. in robotics from Carnegie Mellon.)

 “Over the years, we’ve adapted that, and yes, we were fairly inspired by The Thing as we went.
 In fact, we were actually talking to John Carpenter at one point to create the soundtrack for us.
 Unfortunately, that didn’t pan out,” Fargo said.